 How to Make Decisions in an Imperfect World

-What steps can we take to make better decisions, given that no single way of looking at the world is accurate in all situations?
+What steps can we take to make decisions, given that no single way of looking at the world is accurate in all situations?

 For example, here are three ways of thinking about productivity: